Likelyt/website/content/home.md

 [[GitHub]](https://github.com/Likelyt)

 ### What's new
+* __May 2021__
+  * "Peel Learning for Pathway-Related Outcome Prediction" got accepted to Bioinformatics 2021!

+  * I'm excited to join Amazon AWS AI as an applied scientist intern this summer!

 * __Jan 2021__

   * "Online Forgetting Process for Linear Regression Models" got accepted to AISTATS 2021!